Course Details

 Brief Description

 This programme provides candidates with advanced skills in the methods and topics of Psychological Science broadly defined.
 The stream structure allows candidates to further specialize in Research Methods, Social Psychology, Community and Health Psychology or Clinical Psychology to tailor their degree to their own career trajectory.
+The online stream makes the programme accessible to distant learners as it is fully delivered online and does not need on campus presence.

 Candidates gain advanced research and analytical skills highly sought after in the field of psychology and in academic/commercial/social research environments.
 On successful completion of this programme, students will be able to: